MissingMaps/missingmaps.github.io/app/assets/sources/MissingMaps_validation_josm_en.md

 <figure>
 <img src="https://arcmaps.s3.amazonaws.com/share/validationPictures/validation_undoRedo.png">
 </figure>

+Another useful tool to find non-squared buildings is the following script.

+Navigate to [this GitHub Repository](https://github.com/MikeTho16/JOSM-Scripts/).
+Look for `SelectNonOrthogonalBuilding.js` in the list and download it.
+Save it in an easy to find directory on your local computer.
+Open the scripting tab in JOSM and click 'run' and select the downloaded file.
+After selecting this, run the script.
+Now all buildings which meet the script's parameters will be highlighted red.You might check them in your task first, then press `Q` to square them all.
+Run the script again to see if there are any non squared buildings left.
+Check these first, because there may be instances where buildings are joined together on nodes.
+Unglue these nodes by pressing `G` and click again on the `Q` button.

 ## Roads
 If you are validating a roads task, there are a number of issues that might come up.
 There may be many roads that are missing or tagged incorrectly.
 Also, roads may be connected to things they should not be, like buildings.